 Overview

-The hierarchical structure is as follows:
+The company tree structure is as follows:

 %%{init: {'theme': 'base', 'themeVariables': {'background': '#FFFFFF'}, 'flowchart': {'nodeSpacing': 20}}}%%